| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 DEDICATED ENERGY TRANSMISSION CORRIDORS:

 Natural gas transmission pipelines in Canada have a relatively good safety record.
-There have been various explosive rupture failures with accompanying major fires, but the incidence of these failures and the related loss of life has been relatively small because most natural gas transmission lines are buried in dedicated energy transmission corridors in rural areas.
-The use of dedicated energy transmission corridors reduces the incidence of both accidental impact damage and long term corrosion damage and provides distance separation between the pipeline and the public.
+There have been various explosive rupture failures with accompanying major fires, but the incidence of these failures and the related loss of life has been relatively small because most natural gas transmission lines are located in rural areas and are buried in dedicated energy transmission corridors.
+The use of dedicated energy transmission corridors located in rural areas reduces the incidence of both accidental impact damage and long term corrosion damage and provides distance separation between the pipeline and the public.

-A major error in the OPA's planning has been allowing routing of large diameter high pressure natural gas pipelines under public roads where these pipelines are subject to a high ongoing risk of damage by third parties engaged in drainage maintenance, installation and maintenance of other buried services and road construction.
-Furthermore, burial of large diameter high pressure natural gas pipelines beneath public roads eliminates much of the distance separation that is normally achieved by pipeline burial within dedicated energy transmission corridors in rural areas.
+A major error in the Ontario Power Authority's planning has been allowing routing of large diameter high pressure natural gas pipelines under public road alowances where these pipelines are subject to a high ongoing risk of damage by third parties engaged in drainage maintenance, installation or replacement of utility poles, installation and maintenance of other buried services and road construction.
+Furthermore, burial of large diameter high pressure natural gas pipelines beneath public road allowances eliminates much of the distance separation that is normally achieved by pipeline burial within dedicated energy transmission corridors that run through rural areas.

 COST CONSTRAINTS: